dan1dr/microdosing/README.md

 # Microdosing Psychedelics: Exploratory Data Analysis 🍄

 This repository contains the project developed for my Master in Data Science.

 The project report is available to be read [here](docs/Report-Microdosing_Psychedelics.pdf).

+You can also check the slides made for final presentation [here](docs/Slides.pdf).

 ## 1. Project structure